 - Connect your integrations: CRM (HubSpot, Salesforce), sequences (Lemlist), Slack, webhook

 Each signal can be configured independently with its own filters.
-And with 222 possible configurations per signal, you can fine-tune detection to receive only the most relevant leads.
+With 222 possible configurations per signal, you can fine-tune detection to receive only the most relevant leads.

 Step 4: Automate routing